DEmodoriGatsuO/WebInsight-API/README.md

    - Set WSGI configuration file to point to `wsgi.py`
    - Set source code directory and working directory to your project path

-6. Add environment variables in the PythonAnywhere web app configuration or directly in the WSGI file.
+6. Add environment variables in the PythonAnywhere web app configuration:
+   - Go to the Web tab, locate your web app
+   - Find the "Environment variables" section
+   - Add all variables from the .env file example above

 7. Reload the web app.

 ## API Usage

+### Authentication

+The API supports two authentication methods:

+1. **API Key Authentication**:
+   - Via header: `X-API-Key: your_api_key`
+   - Via query parameter: `?api_key=your_api_key`

+2. **Basic Authentication**:
+   - Standard HTTP Basic Authentication with username and password

 ### Endpoints